IBM CephaaS CLI

 ibmcloud sds cred-delete --access-key ACCESS-KEY --url string

-Aliases of cred-delete
+Aliases of cred-delete: crd

 Example command: